munificent/craftinginterpreters/book/statements-and-state.md

 }
 ```

-Here, we have two blocks and a variable `a` is declared in each of them.
+Here, we have two blocks with a variable `a` declared in each of them.
 You and
 I can tell just from looking at the code that the use of `a` in the first
 `print` statement refers to the first `a`, and the second one refers to the
 second.

 <img src="image/statements-and-state/blocks.png" alt="An environment for each 'a'." />

-This is in contrast with **dynamic scope** where you don't know what a name
+This is in contrast to **dynamic scope** where you don't know what a name refers
-refers to until you execute the code.
-Lox doesn't have dynamically scoped
+to until you execute the code.
+Lox doesn't have dynamically scoped *variables*,
-*variables*, but methods and fields on objects are dynamically scoped.
+but methods and fields on objects are dynamically scoped.

 ```lox
 class Saxophone {